awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_psoc64.md

 # Getting started with the Cypress CY8CKIT\-064S0S2\-4343W kit<a name="getting_started_cypress_psoc64"></a>

 This tutorial provides instructions for getting started with the [CY8CKIT\-064S0S2\-4343W](https://www.cypress.com/CY8CKIT-064S0S2-4343W) kit\.
-If you don't have a kit, you can purchase one using the previous link\.
-If you haven't already, sign in to the Cypress website\.
+If you don't already have one, you can use that link to purchase a kit\.
+You can also use that link to access the kit user guide\.

 ## Getting started<a name="getting_started_cypress_psoc64_first"></a>